Manit Sriwanichpoom: Cinema Oasis

 With collaborator and financial backer, Ing Kanjanavanit, AKA Ing K, Manit opened Cinema Oasis in central Bangkok.
 It has a 48-seat screening room with a five-metre screen and Dolby 5.1 surround sound system.
 Manit says that the initial urge to build the cinema was fueled the pair's outrage over the banning of their films.
 The cinema's mission has evolved into exposing people to films they would not normally see and to provide a platform for independent filmmakers.
 "Our first programme was a series called 'Beyond Pad Thai', Thai films that are underrated and little known," he said.

 Political work

-In October 2007 Manit Sriwanichpoom and Vasan Sitthiket together founded a political party called the "Silapin Party", to criticize the policy of the Thai Rak Thai Party.
+In October 2007, Manit and Vasan Sitthiket together founded a political party called the "Silapin Party", to criticize the policy of the Thai Rak Thai Party.
 Manit served as deputy chief, but later he quit the party on 15 November 2007.
 The party was disbanded in 2009.